 The result of the pharmacodynamic interaction of drugs can be:

-• synergism (enhancement of the pharmacological effect);
+• synergism (increased pharmacological effect);

-• reducing the risk of side effects;
+• reduced risk of development side effects;

 • increased toxicity;